greglook/cljstyle/README.md

 ## Ignoring Forms

-By default, cljfmt will ignore forms which are wrapped in a `(comment ...)` form or preceeded by the discard macro `#_`.
-You can also optionally disable formatting rules from matching a form by tagging it with `^:cljfmt/ignore` metadata - this is often useful for macros.
+By default, cljstyle will ignore forms which are wrapped in a `(comment ...)` form or preceeded by the discard macro `#_`.
+You can also optionally disable formatting rules from matching a form by tagging it with `^:cljstyle/ignore` metadata - this is often useful for macros.